 There are several reasons why it is a must to utilize gravel in a tank.
 The first reason is the fact that this just helps make the aquarium look more appealing.
-Indeed, whether you opt for natural stone for a more genuine look or a more radiant color that could aid make the whole thing pop, your aquarium will look more brilliant with gravel placed underneath.
+Indeed, whether you opt for natural stone for a more genuine look or a more radiant color that could aid in making the whole thing pop, your aquarium will look more brilliant with gravel placed underneath.

 Aside from this, gravel serves a number of vital functions and it’s the ideal means to tie up any tank plants that you are putting in your aquarium.
 Your plants will root and flourish when placed in the gravel.
 This also serves as a shelter for the bacterial colonies that your aquarium requires to remain healthy.